bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-22-newsletter.md

   Vojtěch Strnad [replied][strnad i.o] that he was inspired by Towns's post to create a website that lists
-  "[every transaction][inquisition.observer] made on the Bitcoin signet that uses one of the deployed soft forks."
+  "[every transaction][inquisition.observer] made on the Bitcoin signet that uses one of the deployed soft forks." {% assign timestamp="8:30" %}

 - **Update to LNHANCE proposal:** Moonsettler [posted][moonsettler paircommit delving] to Delving Bitcoin and [also][moonsettler